Select a guide below:

 For more questions from real tech companies, check out our list of 45+ behavioral interview questions.

 With negotiation, the most reliable way to get results is if you stay quiet throughout the whole process.
 Never mention a number or even a range because if you do, you might end up pigeon-holed.
 If you are faced with these gotcha questions, try deflecting with these responses:

 Q: What are your salary expectations?

 “You know, I haven’t fully considered that yet, I’m just really excited about this company right now and am really focused on these and other interviews.”

 Q: Do you have a minimum salary requirement?

-The average compensation for digital marketing roles is:
+The average compensation for a product manager is

-When you do finally receive an offer, make sure you thank them and politely get off the phone as soon as possible.
-We suggest negotiating over email because you can take your time.
-Check out these examples of collaborative statements as well as an annotated negotiation email template in our guide.
+When you do finally receive an offer, make sure you take a deep breath and get off the phone.
+We suggest negotiating over email because it lets you take your time so you don’t get flustered.
+You can see examples of collaborative statements and an annotated negotiation email template in our guide to negotiation.

 Looking for more?
 Pathrise can help